 Examines human history through archaeology.
 Emphasizes how archaeological inquiry informs our understanding of the change among human societies including the emergence of modern humans, transitions from hunting and gathering lifeways to agriculture and urban life, the development of stratified states and the significance of archaeology in the contemporary world system.
 Prerequisite: Satisfactory placement.
 Three lecture.
 DBN.

-ANT 205 • Southwest Native American Cultures
+ANT 205 • Native American Cultures of the Southwest

-Survey of the cultural traditions and modern conditions of Native Americans of the Southwestern United States.
-The course focuses on social organization, economic systems, religions, language and art function as parts of integrated systems adapted in unique ways to ecological conditions.
+A survey of the cultures of Native Americans of the Southwestern United States and Northern Mexico.
 Prerequisite: Satisfactory placement.
 Three lecture.
 DBN.

-ANT 210 • Southwest Archaeology
+ANT 210 • Southwestern Archaeology